solita/docker-systemd/README.md

-# solita/ubuntu-systemd
+# solita/centos-systemd

-A Docker image based on `ubuntu` that runs `systemd` with a minimal set of services.
+A Docker image based on `centos` that runs `systemd` with a minimal set of services.

 ## Supported tags

-* `latest`, `16.04`
+* `latest`, `7`

 ## But why?

-The short answer: use `solita/ubuntu-systemd` for running applications that need to be run in a full Ubuntu system and not on their own as PID 1.
+The short answer: use `solita/centos-systemd` for running applications that need to be run in a full CentOS system and not on their own as PID 1.

-The long answer: `solita/ubuntu-systemd` might be a better choice than the stock `ubuntu` image if one of the following is true:
+The long answer: `solita/centos-systemd` might be a better choice than the stock `centos` image if one of the following is true:

 - You want to test a provisioning or deployment script that configures and starts `systemd` services.